Namiki Precision Jewel Co

-Namiki merged with its affiliated company, Adamant Co., Ltd. on January 1, 2018 and changed its name to Adamant Namiki Precision Jewel Co., Ltd.
+Namiki merged with its affiliated company, Adamant Co., Ltd. on January 1, 2018, and changed its name to Adamant Namiki Precision Jewel Co., Ltd. Adamant Namiki Precision Jewel Co., Ltd., and Akita Adamant Co., Ltd., merged in 2023 and the company was rebranded as Orbray Co., Ltd., on January 1, 2023.

 Products

 Jewel Parts

-Namiki supplies industrial jewel parts such as jewel bearings, diamond cantilevers, watch exterior parts, and sapphire wafers which are made of synthetic sapphire which is produced in-house.
+Namiki supplies industrial jewel parts such as jewel bearings, phonograph diamond styli and cantilevers, watch exterior parts, and sapphire wafers which are made of synthetic sapphire which is produced in-house.
 They have developed sapphire step wafers, with a step height of 0.22 nanometres, which are expected to become the height standard for scanning probe microscopy (SPM), plus Immobilization plates for observing bio-materials.

 DC Motors

 Namiki supplies DC coreless motors, DC brushless motors and geared motors.
 In 2004, they developed the world's smallest micro geared motor (diameter 1.5mm) for use in medical equipment, (catheters, endoscopes) and Micro-robots.

 Diaphragm Pumps

 Namiki supplies diaphragm liquid and air pumps used in inkjet printers and biotechnology devices including incubation systems.

 Vibration Components

 Namiki vibration motors and multi-functional vibration speakers combining speaker, receiver, and vibration functions, are used in mobile phones.